 Connective tissues are a lot like an elastic band.
 When new (or when we’re younger), they are easily stretched without damage and retain their original shape.
 But after time, you’ll notice that an elastic band doesn’t stretch as easily, nor does it go back to its original shape.
 And if you look closely, you may notice it’s drier and even has little cracks in it.
 Eventually, you’ll stretch that elastic band and it will snap.

 The same goes for our connective tissues.
 They become drier, less elastic, and more prone to injury or “snapping” as we age.
-You’ll notice this as overall flexibility decreases, joint pains increase (some joint pain is caused by loose ligaments) and drier, more wrinkly and looser skin.
+You’ll notice this as overall flexibility decreases, joint pains increase (some joint pain is actually caused by loose ligaments) and drier, more wrinkly and looser skin.

 Loss of flexibility and stiffness may be some of the most apparent effects of aging.
 However, ongoing research also shows that many age-related changes are due in large part to disuse.
 In other words, being sedentary will accelerate the aging process; and at the same time, exercise will slow it – including declines in flexibility.